nhayward/revpit/user/pages/08.faq/default.md

 * Your submission materials are your own original work and have not been AI-generated.
 See our policy on the use of AI, which can be found below
 * The manuscript you are submitting has never been published before (this includes publishing on WattPad)
 * You are not represented by a literary agent
-* No non-fiction, poetry, chapter books, picture books, or projects under 25,000 words
+* No non-fiction, poetry, chapter books, short stories, picture books, or projects under 25,000 words
 * As a condition for entering the contest, each author consents to receive one (1) email from each editor they submitted to.
 Any additional contact, must be actively consented to or at the request of the author, consistent with GDPR and other legal guidelines
 * By entering this contest you retain all rights to your writing and we have no copyright interest or claims to your work